mileszs/wicked_pdf/README.md

 # create a pdf from a URL
 pdf = WickedPdf.new.pdf_from_url('https://github.com/mileszs/wicked_pdf')

-# create a pdf from string using templates, layouts and content option for header or footer
+# create a pdf from string using templates, layouts, and content option for header or footer
 pdf = WickedPdf.new.pdf_from_string(
   render_to_string('templates/pdf', layout: 'pdfs/layout_pdf.html'),
   footer: {
     content: render_to_string(
       'templates/footer',
       layout: 'pdfs/layout_pdf.html'
     )
   }
 )